RMRobotics/FTC_5421_2014-2015/README.md

 1) Check if robot is powered on.
 2) Check to see if you are compiling for PC emulator or Robot.
 3) Check battery levels.
+4) Check PID and motor configuration.
-4) Check for RobotC joystick misinterpretation.
+5) Check for RobotC joystick misinterpretation.
-5) Check to see if the function you are debugging is being called.
+6) Check to see if the function you are debugging is being called.
-6) Check motor and servo configurations.
+7) Check motor and servo configurations.

 -------------------------